 14: RESOLUTION 2025-02:

-DISCUSS AND TAKE POSSIBLE ACTION ON ADOPTING A PREVAILING WAGE RATE FOR ALL PUBLIC WORKS PROJECT BIDS AND CONTRACTS IN COMPLIANCE WITH TEXAS GOVERNMENT CODE 2258
+DISCUSS AND TAKE POSSIBLE ACTION ON ADOPTING A PREVAILING WAGE RATE FOR ALL PUBLIC WORKS PROJECT BIDS AND CONTRACTS IN COMPLIANCE WITH TEXAS GOVERNMENT CODE 2258.

 15: FUTURE AGENDA ITEM:

 16: ADJOURN:

 Notice

 The city council reserves the right to adjourn into executive session at any time during this meeting to discuss any of the matters listed above, as authorized by Texas Government Code Section 551.071 (Consultation with Attorney), 551.072 (Deliberations about Real Property), 551.073 (Deliberations about Gifts and Donations), 551.074 (Personnel Matters), 551.076 (Deliberations about Security Devices), and 551.087 (Economic Development).